jbsense1/MatchMaking/README.md

 ### "Failed to find a match" on mobile devices or other networks
 This issue occurs when accessing the deployed frontend from a device while the backend is still running locally.
 To fix this:

-1. Deploy your backend to a cloud service (Railway, Render, etc.)
+1. Deploy your backend to a cloud service (Render, Railway, etc.)
-2. Update the `NEXT_PUBLIC_API_BASE_URL` environment variable in Vercel to point to your deployed backend
+2. Update the `NEXT_PUBLIC_API_BASE_URL` environment variable to point to your deployed backend
 3. Redeploy your frontend application

 ### CORS Issues